-BeOptimized - Tips and Tricks consists of half days/full days of knowledge transfer in SAS programming language and are organized by an motivated SAS Expert who combines theory and demonstration to helps you refreshing your SAS skills, discover news technics and meet other experts.
+Tips and Tricks catalog consists of a serie half-day/full-day of knowledge transfer sessions in the SAS programming language, organized by a motivated SAS expert who combines theory and demonstrations to help you refresh your SAS skills or discover new techniques.

-All the sessions have a duration of 3 hours (from 9 am to 12 am or 2 pm to 5 pm) and can be done in French or English.
+All sessions last 3 hours and can be conducted in French or English.

 Starting with a new software and programming language is not easy.
 This tips and tricks helps you to understand the basics in SAS and how to access your data , sample data and help files in order to start in the good direction.